mfikes/ambly/README.md

 brew install rlwrap
 ```

-The `script/jscrepljs` script will detect that `rlwrap` is installed and use it.
+The `script/jscrepljs` script automatically use `rlwrap` if installed.

 If manually starting the Ambly REPL, use:

 ```
 rlwrap lein trampoline run -m clojure.main